yegorski/github-to-gitlab-migration/README.md

 ## 1. Prepare a list of all repositories that are to be migrated

 Get a GitHub token which has access to all GitHub orgs (and hence the repos in the orgs to migrate).

+1. Go to your GitHub profile's [Personal access tokens page][]
+1. Click `Generate new token`.
+1. Select the following permissions:
+   1. All of repo group
+   1. `read:org`
+1. Click Generate token and copy it.

 In the exampe these step follow, we'll have 2 orgs:

 1. my-public-org
 1. my-private-org